 A landing page is a dedicated page on your website that is designed to generate conversions.
 When you have a specific offer that you want your visitors to act on – for example, purchasing a product, signing up for a service, or requesting more information – then a landing page is the best way to ensure that they do what you want them to do.

 If your website is a general hub of information, then it’s unlikely that any one visitor will take action on everything that they find there.
 That’s just not how consumer behavior works.
 If anything, too many choices might have the opposite effect, overloading the visitor and making them ultimately leave the site without taking any action at all.
+But if your web has many interactive elements, it’s a need to hire frontend developers to make it user-friendly and responsive, so it will make your viewers stay on the page for longer.

 With a landing page, you can be very specific about what you offer and how you encourage your visitors to take the action you want.